 · Inability to stand upright

-· Pain on coughing, sneezing and twisting.
+· Pain on coughing, sneezing, and twisting.

 Costovertebral joint dysfunctions can be treated, very effectively, by conservative Physiotherapy, Chiropractic, and Remedial Massage treatment.

 Due to the sudden and acute nature of the mechanism of injury, Costovertebral joint injuries can be hard to predict and thus prevent.
-However, here are 3 tips you can employ to minimise your chance of sustaining a Costovertebral joint injury:
+However, here are 3 tips you can employ to minimize your chance of sustaining a Costovertebral joint injury:

-1. Ensure you are lifting loads with correct technique.
+1. Ensure you are lifting loads with the correct technique.
 Especially if you are lifting repeatedly.
 Avoid twisting through the spine when lifting.
 Change direction with your feet.